Hak Joon Kim, Ph.D.

 Mar 2008 The Impact of the Internet-Based Electronic Resources on Formal Scholarly Communication: A Citation and Reference Study, The 11th Annual Faculty Research Conference, Eastern Connecticut State University, Willimantic, Connecticut.

-Apr 2007 Assessing Special Project Portfolios of Graduating MLS Students for Evidence of Meeting Proposed National Competencies, with Dr. Mary Brown, The Fourth Annual Four-campus Assessment Conference, Western Connecticut State University, Danbury, Connecticut.
+Apr 2007 Assessing Special Project Portfolios of Graduating MLS Students for Evidence of Meeting Proposed National Competencies, The Fourth Annual Four-campus Assessment Conference, Western Connecticut State University, Danbury, Connecticut.